rust-lang/book/nostarch/chapter17.md

 1960s.
 Those objects influenced Alan Kay’s programming architecture in which objects pass messages to each other.
 To describe this architecture, he coined the term *object-oriented programming* in 1967.
-Many competing definitions describe what OOP is, and by some of these definitions Rust is object-oriented, but by others it is not.
-In this chapter, we’ll explore certain characteristics that are commonly considered object-oriented and how those characteristics translate to idiomatic Rust.
+Many competing definitions describe what OOP is, and by some of these definitions Rust is object oriented but by others it is not.
+In this chapter, we’ll explore certain characteristics that are commonly considered object oriented and how those characteristics translate to idiomatic Rust.
 We’ll then show you how to implement an object-oriented design pattern in Rust and discuss the trade-offs of doing so versus implementing a solution using some of Rust’s strengths instead.